JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 This code worked as expected.
 Now, add a time limit that the user has to complete the level.
 Start with 60 seconds.
 If the time limit expires, they lose the game.

 ## Add Level Screen
 I want to add a Level screen to my game.

 When the "Start Game" button is pressed, bring the user to a new screen where they can select a level.
-This will load a new file in `public/assets/tilemaps`.
+This will load file in `public/assets/tilemaps/levelX.csv`.
 All of my levels follow the convention `level1.csv`, `level2.csv`, `level3.csv`, etc.

-Make this dynamic so that whatever number of CSV files I have with my naming convention are present will display that number of levels on the screen.
+Make this account for whatever number of CSV files I have.
+When files are added or removed, it will dynamically display number of levels on the Level screen game.

+Do not upload anything else yet - I want to get this code working then we can move on to "Next Level" and additional options.

 ## Add AI